 In addition, alternately-designed glyphs are also provided for a number of characters for use in particular contexts.
-The glyphs are accessible in applications that support advanced font technologies, specifically the Graphite or OpenType technologies.
+The glyphs are accessible in applications that support advanced font technologies, specifically Graphite or OpenType.
 These technologies are also utilized to provide automatic positioning of diacritics relative to base characters in arbitrary base+diacritic combinations (including combinations involving multiple diacritics).

 See also How do I use a feature?

 See also Application Support for features.

 See also Webfont Features Demo.

 This font supports various advanced typographic capabilities using the Graphite or OpenType font technologies.

 - Automatic conversion of sequences of pitch letters (U+02E5..U+02E9 and U+A712..U+A716) into ligatures.

 - Auto placement of diacritics to a sufficient level of stacking.